brianlechthaler/NetWatchX/cloud/terraform/README.md

 * `linux_password`- Set a password for the Linux Operating System user (which is also used on the Admin UI)

 Settings for T-Pot:
-* `tpot_flavor` - Set the flavor of the T-Pot (Available flavors are listed in the variable's description)
+* `nwx_flavor` - Set the flavor of the T-Pot (Available flavors are listed in the variable's description)
 * `web_user` - Set a username for the T-Pot Kibana Dasboard
 * `web_password` - Set a password for the T-Pot Kibana Dashboard